SomeRandomSponge/pokefireredlatino/README.md

 ...Please DO NOT go to pret's Discord server to ask anything about this translation, they are not involved in it at all :)
 (Talking to me there directly is fine, though it would be better to not sidetrack any convo or channel use because of the translation).

+## Contacto/Contact

+(Español) Puedes encontrarme en Discord como RandomSponge#0458.

+(English) You can find me on Discord as RandomSponge#0458.